-If you're using iCloud Photos with iOS 10 or macOS Sierra, you might see in the upper-right corner of the photo or video, or you might see an alert message.
-To fully view, edit, or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.
+If you're using iCloud Photos with iOS 10 or macOS Sierra, you may see a warning icon in the upper-right corner of the photo or video, or you may see an alert message.
+To fully view, edit or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.

 Converting this media

 You can convert HEIF and HEVC media by exporting it to a different format from an Apple or third-party app.
 For example:

 - If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.